-Pursuant to PC 832.7, peace officer records related to the report, investigation, or findings of the following use of force incidents shall be made available for public inspection:
+Under PC 832.7, peace officer records related to the report, investigation, or findings of the following use of force incidents shall be made available for public inspection:

-- A. An incident involving the discharge of a firearm at a person by a peace officer. - B. An incident in which the use of force by a peace officer against a person resulted in death, or in great bodily injury.
-Pursuant to Penal Code 12022.7(f), great bodily injury means a significant or substantial physical injury. - 1.
+- A. An incident involving the discharge of a firearm at a person by a peace officer. - B. An incident in which the use of force by a peace officer against a person resulted in death or great bodily injury.
+Under Penal Code 12022.7(f), great bodily injury means a significant or substantial physical injury. - 1.
 Records may be redacted pursuant to CPC 832.7(b) (5) and (6). - 2.
-Release of the records may be delayed pursuant to CPC 832.7(b) (7). - 3.
-Prior to the release of records for public inspection, the Department's Public Information Officer (PIO) will notify the DJCO and AOCDS at least seven (7) days prior to releasing the documents.
+Release of the records may be delayed under CPC 832.7(b) (7). - Before releasing records for public inspection, the Department's Public Information Officer (PIO) will notify the DJCO and AOCDS at least seven (7) days before releasing the documents.
 Please refer to PMI 1-3-015 Maintenance and Release of Employee Discipline Records for additional information.